Randy Arozarena Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10 K/9, the first-best in the league.
+- The White Sox pitching staff leads MLB with a collective 10 strikeouts per nine innings.

-- The White Sox have a 5.62 team ERA that ranks 29th across all league pitching staffs.
+- The White Sox have a 5.76 team ERA that ranks 29th across all MLB pitching staffs.

-- The White Sox give up the fifth-most home runs in baseball (35 total, 1.4 per game).
+- The White Sox allow the second-most home runs in baseball (38 total, 1.5 per game).

-- Cease gets the start for the White Sox, his sixth of the season.
-He is 2-0 with a 2.73 ERA and 34 strikeouts through 26 1/3 innings pitched.
+- The White Sox are sending Giolito (1-2) to the mound for his sixth start of the season.
+He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- In his last time out on Saturday, the righty tossed four innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.
+- In his most recent appearance -- out of the bullpen on Monday -- the right-hander threw 2/3 innings against the Toronto Blue Jays while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.